Community Calendar: Aug.11-12, 2021

 Treadwell

-Word Thursdays, 7 p.m., Bright Hill Press.
+Word Thursday, 7 p.m., Bright Hill Press.
 Live on Zoom and Facebook.
 For info: www.brighthillpress.org, www.face book.combrighthp/

 Unadilla